department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 template: 1-topic-landing
 showactionbar: false
 relatedlinks:
+ - url: /disability-benefits/
+   title: Disability Benefits
+   description: "Have an illness or injury that was caused by—or got worse because of—your active military service?
+Find out if you can get disability compensation (monthly payments) from VA."
- - url: /healthcare/prescriptions
+ - url: /education/
-   title: Manage Your Health and Benefits
+   title: Education Benefits
-   description: "Refill a prescription, send a secure message to your health care provider, and more."
+   description: "Need help paying for college or professional training, picking a school, or exploring career options?
+Find out if you can get financial support and counseling from VA."
 ---

 After you apply for VA health care, we’ll send you a letter in the mail to let you know if your application’s been approved.